libffcv/ffcv/docs/making_dataloaders.rst

 apply on top.
 Specifically, a pipeline is a key-value dictionary where the key matches the one used in `writing the dataset <writing>`_, and the value is a sequence of operations to perform.
-The operations must start with a :class:`ffcv.fields.decoders.Decoder` object corresponding to that field.
+The operations must start with a :class:`ffcv.fields.decoders.Decoder` object corresponding to that field followed by a sequence of *transforms*.
 For example, the following pipeline reads the fields and then converts each one to a PyTorch tensor: